 Before the internship begins, interns must also:

-- Have a completed background check, documented up-to-date immunizations, a current TB test and proof of COVID-19 vaccination.
+- Have a completed background check, documented up-to-date immunizations, a current TB test and proof of COVID-19 vaccinations.

 - Provide documentation of liability insurance coverage, either through a university affiliation or through private liability insurance.